thesammiller/flamenco-server-installation-guide/1c_BlenderCloud.md

 # Blender Cloud - Part C

 ## Step 1: Apache Dependencies
-**I am not an expert on Apache so I do not fully understand this step**

 We need to make sure that Apache is properly configured.
 This will interact with the `mod-wsgi` installation from Part B.

 `sudo apt-get install -y git apache2 libapache2-mod-xsendfile libjpeg8 libtiff5 ffmpeg rsyslog logrotate curl`